Towards a valid bibliometric measure of epistemic breadth of researchers: Literature review

 In the second approach, individual scientists' publications are algorithmically clustered into discrete topic groups as a basis for calculating topic changes (\citeproc{ref-franzoni2017academic}{Franzoni \& Rossi-Lamastra, 2017}; \citeproc{ref-hellsten2007self}{Hellsten et al., 2007}; \citeproc{ref-zeng2019increasing}{Zeng et al., 2019}).
 These have been \emph{ad hoc} in their choice of clustering algorithm and setting of parameters.
-Different results can be obtained by choosing between the many available clustering algorithms and by the deliberate setting of parameter values.
-It is usually not clear how stable the findings are to this degree of freedom in investigator methodological choices.
-An exception is the study of Zeng et al. (\citeproc{ref-zeng2019increasing}{2019}), which used a variety of methodological variations to ensure their results are robust and not artifacts of their choice of methods.
+Different clustering results can be obtained by choosing between the many available clustering algorithms, by the deliberate setting of parameter values, and through the influence of many other methodological factors (\citeproc{ref-struck2025dependencies}{Struck, 2025}).
+It is usually not clear how stable the studies' findings are to this degree of freedom in investigator methodological choices.
+A notable exception is the study of Zeng et al. (\citeproc{ref-zeng2019increasing}{2019}), which used a variety of methodological variations to ensure their results are robust and not artifacts of their choice of methods.

-In both approaches, two researchers may change fields equally often, but if the distance between fields, observed as classification system or cluster solution categories, of one of them is small while the distance between fields of the other is large, this meaningful difference would remain unobserved if distance between categories remains unspecified or is not incorporated into a measure.
+In both approaches, two researchers may change fields equally often, but if the epistemic distance between fields, observed as classification system or cluster solution categories, of one of them is small while the distance between fields of the other is large, this meaningful difference would remain unobserved if epistemic distance between categories remains unspecified or is not incorporated into a measure.
 This is partially addressed with measures that exploit the hierarchical tree structure of classification systems, such as the use of Weitzman diversity for PACS in Enduri et al. (\citeproc{ref-enduri2015does}{2015}).
-A better approach is to explicitly measure category distance or publication distance and incorporate this measurement into the calculations (e.g. \citeproc{ref-glaser2015epistemic}{Gläser, Heinz, \& Havemann, 2015}; \citeproc{ref-lawson2014thematic}{Lawson \& Soós, 2014}; \citeproc{ref-tripodi2020knowledge}{Tripodi et al., 2020}; \citeproc{ref-yan2015understanding}{Yan \& Lagoze, 2015}).
+Another approach is to explicitly measure category distance or publication distance and incorporate this measurement into the calculations (e.g. \citeproc{ref-glaser2015epistemic}{Gläser, Heinz, \& Havemann, 2015}; \citeproc{ref-lawson2014thematic}{Lawson \& Soós, 2014}; \citeproc{ref-tripodi2020knowledge}{Tripodi et al., 2020}; \citeproc{ref-yan2015understanding}{Yan \& Lagoze, 2015}).